 Available from Springer Nature

 This professional title presents a new method to prepare engineers to be effective workplace writers in 21st-century, global industry.
 Designed with a math-based perspective and real-world examples, the book covers engineering writing on the macro level of workplace documents, and the micro-level of sentences.

 The Sentence Algebra sections use algebraic equations and variables to teach applied grammar and sentence-level editing techniques.
-The Document Algorithms chapters use flowcharts to teach seven essential document structures including proposals, status emails, and project reports.
+The Document Algorithms chapters use flowcharts to teach five essential document structures including proposal memos, status emails, and project reports.
 The book also includes Sentence Optimization lessons to help engineers troubleshoot, repair, and ideally avoid common errors in sentence streams, as well as achieve a concise, clear writing style.

 Instructors, students, and industry professionals.
 Because the method uses math as a universal touchstone, this book is well-suited for both native and multilingual engineers who use English as a key business language.
 With its focus on critical communication exchanges and modes of persuasion, it is also an ideal text for engineering professionalism courses.